 Rosacea is progressive skin condition that gets worse if left untreated.
 It should be diagnosed early and treated as soon as possible to prevent an increase in severity.
 Most people do not realize that they have rosacea until they have a very red face most of the time .
 It is much better to start rosacea treatment early- when your face flushes from emotion, alcohol and exercise.
-There are many prescription medications for rosacea, but if you catch it early you can usually treat rosacea without a prescription.
-While there is no cure for rosacea, it can easily be prevented by using the best rosacea skin care at the earliest signs of rosacea on the face or rosacea on cheeks.
+There are many prescription medications for rosacea, but if you catch it early you can usually treat rosacea without a prescription using anti-inflammatory skincare ingredients.
+While there is no cure for rosacea, it can be prevented by using a rosacea skin care routine at the earliest signs of rosacea on the face or rosacea on cheeks.

 How To Know If You Have Rosacea?